alpha01/reconquista-timeline/timeline.md

 - 816 Navarra Battle of Rio Orion, Muslim victory after thirteen days of battle.
 Military lost results in political victory for the Iñigo's over the Velasco's
 - 824-851 Navarra Íñigo Arista becomes the first King of Pamplona
 - 1000-1035 Navarra Sancho III "El Mayor" becomes King of Navarra
+- 1035-1054 Navarra García Sánchez III "García el de Nájera" becomes King of Navarra
 - 1134 Navarra Navarrese nobles elect García Ramírez "El Restaurador" as King of Navarra after the death of Alfonso "El Batallador"

 # Kingdom of Leon / Galicia (910-1230) / County of Castile and Portugal
 - 934 Leon Battle of Simancas, Ramiro II army is victorious.
 Caliph Abd al-Rahman III orders the execution of his defeated commanders
 - 1035-1065 Leon Fernando I "El Magno" inherits the County of Castile from his father Sancho III of Navarra
+- 1055 Leon Cities of Lamego and Viseu are captured by Fernando I of León
+- 1064 Leon City of Coimbra is captured by Fernando I of León, extending Portuguese frontier
 - 1065-1109 Leon Alfonso VI "El Bravo" becomes the King of León
 - 1085 Leon Alfonso VI of León and Castile captures the important city of Toledo
+- 1085 Leon Alfonso VI of León and Castile proclaims himself "Emperor of Spain"
 - 1147 Leon Siege of Almería, city is captured by Alfonso VII with the aid of crusaders

 # Kingdom of Castile (1065-1230)